gcanti/fp-ts/docs/modules/Record.ts.md

 ## deleteAt

-Delete a key and value from a map
+Delete a key and value from a `Record`.

 **Signature**